 On 2-class narrow-body planes, first class is situated at the front of the aircraft and arranged in a 2-2 seating style.
 With additional recline and pitch over Main Cabin in the rear, first class is certainly a more comfortable area to sit.
 Amenities include pre-departure beverages, coat hanging, and meals, depending on flight length.

 Hot Tip: Fly American often?
-See our in-depth article on the best credit cards for frequent AA flyers to help you maximize your points as well as benefits such as lounge access, priority boarding, and more!
+See our in-depth article on the best credit cards for frequent AA flyers to help you maximize your miles, as well as benefits such as lounge access, priority boarding, and more!

 Main Cabin Extra